haraka/haraka-config/README.md

 Haraka's config loader can load several types of configuration files.

-- 'value' - load a flat file containing a single value (default)
+- value - load a flat file containing a single value (default)
-- 'ini'.  - load an ini file
+- ini - load an ini file
-- 'json'  - load a json file
+- json - load a json file
-- 'hjson' - load a hjson file
+- hjson - load a hjson file
-- 'yaml'  - load a yaml file
+- yaml - load a yaml file
-- 'list'  - load a flat file containing a list of values
+- list - load a flat file containing a list of values
-- 'data'  - load a flat file containing a list, keeping comments and whitespace.
+- data - load a flat file containing a list, keeping comments and whitespace.
-- 'binary' - load a binary file into a Buffer
+- binary - load a binary file into a Buffer

 See the [File Formats](#file_formats) section below for a more detailed explanation of each of the formats.